OpeneraSystems/guides/style/README.md

 * Indent continued lines two spaces.
 * Indent private methods equal to public methods.
 * If you break up a chain of method invocations, keep each method invocation on its own line.
-Place the `.` at the end of each line, except the last.
+Place the `.` at the start of each line.
-  [Example][dot guideline example].
 * Use 2 space indentation (no tabs).
 * Use an empty line between methods.
 * Use empty lines around multi-line blocks.